vgurianov/uml-sp/docs/tutorial.md

 ### 2.4.
 Description of a computational semantics<br>
 The class diagram is variant of a *Composite* pattern .
 Threads interact according to the rules like in nature.
 In this case is *Single Threaded Execution* pattern<br/>

 ### 2.5.
-Description of an application domain semantics
+Description of a problem domain semantics

 In UML2 SP conceptual model is an [ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)).
 Further we use the terms of [Ontology engineering](https://en.wikipedia.org/wiki/Ontology_engineering) in [notation by Marvin Minsky](https://en.wikipedia.org/wiki/Frame_(artificial_intelligence)).
 You must very good understand  a domain of application.The ontology must be true, otherwise the simulation model will not be correct.<br>